Chamber R&D Tax Relief

 For many years there has been the misconception that R&D claims can only be made for cutting edge and brand new products.
 This has led to thousands of potential claim opportunities being missed.

-R&D claims are not limited to those businesses that work in the pharmaceutical industries; in fact, Jackson Stephen have made successful claims across most industry sectors.
+R&D claims are not limited to those businesses that work in the pharmaceutical industries.
 One of the main criteria for a successful R&D tax credit claim looks at whether something has been significantly improved.
 This can be as simple as making something lighter, faster or simply more efficient.

 In fact, R&D is not limited to creating or improving products, as making your manufacturing process more efficient also falls within the definition of R&D as does software development.
 The key to a successful claim is being able to show that you have been attempting to make some form of advance or overcome technological problems.